Twisted Nerve

-Twisted Nerve is a 1968 British psychological thriller film directed by Roy Boulting and starring Hywel Bennett, Hayley Mills, Billie Whitelaw and Frank Finlay.
-The film follows a disturbed young man, Martin, who pretends, under the name of Georgie, to be intellectually impaired in order to be near Susan—a girl with whom he has become infatuated.
+Twisted Nerve is a 1968 British psychological thriller horror film directed by Roy Boulting and starring Hywel Bennett, Hayley Mills, Billie Whitelaw and Frank Finlay.
+The film follows a disturbed young man, Martin, who pretends, under the name of Georgie, to be intellectually impaired in order to be near Susan, a girl with whom he has become infatuated.
 Martin kills those who get in his way.

 Plot

-Martin plays catch with his older brother Pete, who has severe learning difficulties and has been sent to live in a special boarding school in London, by their mother.
-Martin is the only remaining figure in Pete's family life; their father died years ago and their mother has a new life with her new husband, a wealthy banker.
-Martin expresses concern for his brother's well-being to the school's physician, who is comfortable with Pete's situation, though he makes it clear that Pete cannot be expected to live much longer.
+Martin plays catch with his older brother Pete, who has learning difficulties and has been sent to live in a special boarding school in London, by their mother.
+Martin is the only remaining figure in Pete's family life; their father died years before and their mother has a new life with her new husband, a wealthy banker.
+The school's physician believes that Pete cannot be expected to live much longer.

-After the title sequence, Martin is shown in a toy store, gazing at Susan, who purchases a toy.
+In a shop, Martin sees Susan purchase a toy.
 As she leaves, Martin follows after having pocketed a toy duck.
 Two store detectives ask them to return to the manager's office.
-The detectives assert that Martin and Susan were working together to allow Martin to steal a toy.
-Susan assures them she has never met Martin.
+The detectives assert that Martin and Susan were working together to steal the toy.
+Susan says she has never met Martin.

 When questioned by the manager, Martin presents himself as mentally challenged, and calls himself "Georgie".
-Apparently now disbelieving in a link between them, the manager asks Susan for her address, and Martin appears to make a mental note when she offers it.
-Sympathetic to him, Susan pays for the toy.
-Implying that this was a misunderstanding, the manager lets them leave.
+Now disbelieving in a link between them, the manager asks Susan for her address, and Martin makes a mental note when she offers it.
+Sympathetic to him, Susan pays for Martin's toy.

-Martin returns home and finds his parents arguing in the parlor, over his lack of interest in life.
-Despite the apparent course of events in the toy shop, they have come to hear of the duck.
-There is allusion to some perverse behaviour he has exhibited, though this is not elaborated upon.
-In his room, now behaving as "Georgie", he rocks in a rocking chair while smiling meekly in the mirror and caressing a stuffed animal.
-The camera pans down to reveal that the rocking motion of the chair is smashing a photo of his stepfather.
+Martin returns home and finds his parents arguing in the parlour, over his lack of interest in life, his unusual behaviour and the duck incident.
+In his room, now behaving as "Georgie", he rocks in a rocking chair while smiling in the mirror and caressing a stuffed animal.
+The rocking motion of the chair is smashing a photo of his stepfather.